Biomedical engineering

-Biomedical engineering (BME) or medical engineering is the application of engineering principles and design concepts to medicine and biology for healthcare purposes (e.g., diagnostic or therapeutic).
-BME is also traditionally logical sciences to advance health care treatment, including diagnosis, monitoring, and therapy.
+Biomedical engineering (BME) or medical engineering is the application of engineering principles and design concepts to medicine and biology for healthcare applications (e.g., diagnostic or therapeutic purposes).
+BME also integrates the logical sciences to advance health care treatment, including diagnosis, monitoring, and therapy.
 Also included under the scope of a biomedical engineer is the management of current medical equipment in hospitals while adhering to relevant industry standards.
-This involves procurement, routine testing, preventive maintenance, and making equipment recommendations, a role also known as a Biomedical Equipment Technician (BMET) or as clinical engineering.
+This involves procurement, routine testing, preventive maintenance, and making equipment recommendations, a role also known as a Biomedical Equipment Technician (BMET) or as a clinical engineer.

-Biomedical engineering has recently emerged as its own study, as compared to many other engineering fields.
-Such an evolution is common as a new field transition from being an interdisciplinary specialization among already-established fields to being considered a field in itself.
+Biomedical engineering has recently emerged as its own field of, as compared to many other engineering fields.
+Such an evolution is common as a new field transitions from being an interdisciplinary specialization among already-established fields to being considered a field in itself.
 Much of the work in biomedical engineering consists of research and development, spanning a broad array of subfields (see below).
-Prominent biomedical engineering applications include the development of biocompatible prostheses, various diagnostic and therapeutic medical devices ranging from clinical equipment to micro-implants, common imaging equipment such as MRIs and EKG/ECGs, regenerative tissue growth, pharmaceutical drugs and therapeutic biologicals.
+Prominent biomedical engineering applications include the development of biocompatible prostheses, various diagnostic and therapeutic medical devices ranging from clinical equipment to micro-implants, imaging technologies such as MRI and EKG/ECG, regenerative tissue growth, and the development of pharmaceutical drugs including biopharmaceuticals.

+Subfields and related fields

 Bioinformatics

 Bioinformatics is an interdisciplinary field that develops methods and software tools for understanding biological data.
 As an interdisciplinary field of science, bioinformatics combines computer science, statistics, mathematics, and engineering to analyze and interpret biological data.

 Bioinformatics is considered both an umbrella term for the body of biological studies that use computer programming as part of their methodology, as well as a reference to specific analysis "pipelines" that are repeatedly used, particularly in the field of genomics.
 Common uses of bioinformatics include the identification of candidate genes and nucleotides (SNPs).
 Often, such identification is made with the aim of better understanding the genetic basis of disease, unique adaptations, desirable properties (esp. in agricultural species), or differences between populations.
 In a less formal way, bioinformatics also tries to understand the organizational principles within nucleic acid and protein sequences.